CityConnect-TQS/control-room/README.md

 git submodule foreach git pull
 ```

-If everything works right and all stars are aligned, all submodules will hopefully be updated.
+If everything works right, all submodules will hopefully be updated.

 There is no need to commit submodule changes to this repo, since GitHub Actions does it by itself.

 ### Full fetch & pull
 In the case where a full pull is needed, do the following: